backup-isaac/GTSR-telemetry-server/generator/README.md

 This program will also listen for uploaded track data from the map API.
 It will print the values that it received.

 To run the generator, run generator.sh.
 This will target a locally running instance of the server.

-To target the remote server, add the argument "remote" (e.g. "./generator.sh remote").
+To target the remote server, add the argument "remote" (e.g. "./generator.sh remote tcp").

+To change the protocol used, add the argument "tcp" or "udp" (default tcp).